 Before becoming the East River Bar in early 2004, this venerable space was an illicit Latino speakeasy, and before that, an underground biker bar.
 Its first incarnation, though, was as a paint factory, and the giant main room retains a great industrial feel, with beautiful pressed-tin ceilings and weathered floorboards.
-Instead of accentuating such things, though, the owners have opted to camp it up, putting up a disco ball and a cowboy-themed mirror behind the bar.
-The resulting comfortable dive is complete with the standard handful of beers on tap, and a number of games—Big Buck Hunter and a pool table.
-If the weather's nice, the concrete patio becomes a family-friendly haven, where hipster tykes buzz about while parents cook BYOBBQ on the grill.
-These meaty treats compete with the beefy fumes emanating from nearby Peter Luger's.
+Instead of accentuating such things, the owners have opted to camp it up.
+The resulting comfortable dive is complete with the standard handful of beers on tap, and a number of games, plus a pool table.
+If the weather’s nice, the concrete patio becomes a family-friendly haven, where hipster tykes buzz about while parents cook BYOBBQ on the grill.
+These meaty treats compete with the beefy fumes emanating from nearby Peter Luger.